Elektrobit/corbos_scm/README.rst

 Corbos SCM - OBS service
 ========================

-An Open Build Service (OBS) service to manage packages sources as they are used by the ElektroBit (EB) Corbos Linux system.

-The service can generally be used for Debian based package sources if the following conditions applies:
+An Open Build Service (OBS) service to manage Debian packages sources from a git repo.
+The service can be used for Debian based package sources and utilizes the ubuntu-dev-tools

-1. The sources are organized in a git repo
-2. The referenced source path contains a directory named: `debian`
-3. The rest of the referenced sources with the `debian` directory excluded is expected to provide the upstream sources.

-Package source provider that matches the above criteria can be found in e.g Ubuntu's launchpad or on Debian's salsa.
 As an example, the following steps are needed to build the `curl` package from the Ubuntu launchpad in an OBS instance.

 1. Install `corbos_scm` service